meih/nd027-capstone/README.md

 # Exploring Tokyo subway transportation data

 Tokyo is a vibrant city where many people travel day and night every day.
-13 different kinds of subway trains depart every few minutes at a peak time, and take passengers from town to town.
+13 different kinds of subway trains depart every few minutes during peak hours, and take passengers from town to town.
 Do they actually affect the population of each area?
 And how much would it be?

 ## Scope of the project
 <!-- Explain what you plan to do in the project in more detail.
 What data do you use?
 What is your end solution look like?
 What tools did you use? etc -->

 In this project, I will build an ETL pipeline to explore how people use subway trains and how it affects day/night population data of the city.
-To achieve this goal, I would like to have the following data:
+To achieve this goal, I decided to have the following data:

 - Population by area
 - List of stations
 - Timetables
 - Number of passengers at each station

-Population and stations need to be associated with area, and timetables and passenger data need to be associated with stations.
+Population and stations need to be associated with area in Tokyo, and timetables and passenger data need to be associated with stations.
-Since timetables have a large amount of data, I have decided to use Spark to process them, and output parquet files to explore data, as they can be easily imported to other database or data warehouse later.
+Since timetables have a large amount of data, I chose Spark to process them, and output parquet files to explore data, as they can be easily imported to other database or data warehouse later.

-#### Data description
+## Data description
 <!-- Describe the data sets you're using.
 Where did it come from?
 What type of information is included? -->

-## Datasets used
+### Datasets used

 Here is the list of datasets that I use in this project.
 Since two different organizations (Tokyo metro and Toei) run Tokyo subway trains, data files are separated by organizaton.
 In addition, supplemental data to correlate zip codes and addresses is also included.